chriseborowski/fizz-buzz-challenge/README.md

 **Sample prompt:**

-"Write a program that prints the numbers from 1 to 100.
+*Write a program that prints the numbers from 1 to 100.
 But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
-For numbers which are multiples of both three and five print "FizzBuzz"" ([source: CodingHorror blog](https://blog.codinghorror.com/why-cant-programmers-program/))
+For numbers which are multiples of both three and five print "FizzBuzz"* ([source: CodingHorror](https://blog.codinghorror.com/why-cant-programmers-program/))

 For a live demo of the project on Replit, click [here](https://replit.com/@chriseborowski/FizzBuzz).